klawrawkz/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot showing that the Dependency Agent install on Linux was successful.](images/Exercise1/da-linux-done.png "Dependency Agent installation was successful")

 20. The agent installation is now complete.
-Next, you need to generate some traffic on the SmartHotel application so the dependency visualization has some data to work with.
-Browse to the public IP address of the SmartHotelHost, and spend a few minutes refreshing the page and checking guests in and out.
+Next, you need to generate some traffic on the RootBoySlim application so the dependency visualization has some data to work with.
+Browse to the public IP address of the RootBoySlimHost, and spend a few minutes refreshing the page and checking guests in and out.

 #### Task summary <!-- omit in toc -->